 Technology Adoption Is a Must for the Trucking Industry in 2021

-As all industries experienced the onslaught of the COVID-19 pandemic, those involved in freight and supply chain management realized digital transformation efforts had to come first in order to mitigate disruption and better prepare for the near term.
+As all industries experienced the onslaught of the COVID-19 pandemic, those involved in freight and supply chain management realized digitalization transformation efforts had to come first in order to mitigate disruption and better prepare for the near term.
 Here are three areas where I foresee major changes in the coming months.

 Route Optimization and AI/ML